-When a relator files a False Claims Act case, it engages two branches of the government: the federal judiciary, i.e., the district court in which the case is filed, and the executive departments and agencies that work on the case for the government.
+When a relator and its False Claims Act attorneys file a False Claims Act case, they engage two branches of the government: the federal judiciary, i.e., the district court in which the case is filed, and the executive departments and agencies that work on the case for the government.
 This includes the Department of Justice, U.S. Attorney’s Office, FBI, and Offices of the Inspector General (OIG) for various agencies such as the Department of Health and Human Services (HHS) and the Department of Defense (DOD).

 These offices generally rely on funding from the federal government as part of the omnibus spending bills passed by Congress and signed into law by the president.

 But if Congress and the president cannot reach an agreement on a spending bill, then the federal government shuts down.

 For those seeking counsel from Atlanta whistleblower attorneys, this is understandably frustrating.
 This is how a government shutdown affects your False Claims Act case.

 Government Shutdowns Hit the Brakes on False Claims Act Investigations